-Across all of our Comprehensive Treatment Centers, we respect the courage required to seek treatment.
+Across all of our Comprehensive and Integrated Treatment Centers, we respect the courage required to seek treatment.

 Individuals who are hoping to receive care at one of our centers typically must meet the following pre-admission criteria: